The stability of propagating plane inertial waves in rotating fluids: Simulations of Plane Inertial Waves

-Simulations of propagating IWs are carried through the nonlinear phase of their evolution in the rotating frame.
+Simulations of propagating IWs are carried out through the nonlinear phase of their evolution in the rotating frame.
 A visualization of a representative simulation is shown in Figure~\ref{fig:Lab_slices} for a primary IW with $A'=0.3$ and $\omega/2\Omega=0.17$.
 The flow evolution is split into three distinct phases.
 First, the linear phase occurs at early times $\omega t\lesssim 180$ when the unstable perturbations grow exponentially (not shown).
-The viscous damping of the primary wave during this phase is seen as the slow decrease of the IW energy $E_{\rm IW}=0.5|\boldsymbol{u}_{\boldsymbol{k},\rm IW}|^2$ in panel (a).
-At the end of the linear phase, the unstable perturbations develop significant amplitudes, as seen in panel (b).
-They become nonlinear and saturate during a turbulent phase $180\lesssim\omega t\lesssim500$ when the primary wave energy is drained.
-The primary wave flow is disrupted early on during this phase, as seen in panel (c) at $\omega t=210$ when the flow has both small scale features characteristic of a forward cascade and vertically-stretched features characteristic of geostrophic motions.
-The energy in the geostrophic modes $E_{\rm gs}=\sum_{\boldsymbol{k}\;(k_z=0)}|u_{\boldsymbol{k}}|^2$ grows rapidly until $\omega t\sim220$ when the primary wave energy is fully drained.
-Afterwards, $E_{\rm gs}$ remains nearly constant while the energy in the non-geostrophic flow $E_{\rm tot}-E_{\rm gs}$ (the separation between the blue and green curves) decays through a forward cascade on longer timescales until $\omega t\sim500$.
-The last phase of evolution occurs for $\omega t \gtrsim 500$ when $E_{\rm gs}\approx E_{\rm tot}$ is dominated by the dynamics of merging geostrophic vortices, as is seen in panel (c) at $\omega t=600$.
+The viscous damping of the primary wave during this early period is seen as the slow, exponential decay of the IW energy $E_{\rm IW}=0.5|\boldsymbol{u}_{\boldsymbol{k},\rm IW}|^2$ in panel (a).
+As the unstable perturbations develop significant amplitudes (panel (b) at $\omega t=180$), the flow enters the second, highly turbulent phase $180\lesssim\omega t\lesssim220$ when the unstable modes saturate.
+This phase is characterized by drainage of the primary wave energy, accompanied by rapid growth of energy in the geostrophic modes $E_{\rm gs}=\sum_{\boldsymbol{k}\;(k_z=0)}|u_{\boldsymbol{k}}|^2$.
+The flow during this phase has both small-scale features characteristic of a forward cascade and vertically stretched features characteristic of geostrophic motions (panel (c) at $\omega t=210$).
+The flow then transitions into a third, decay phase where $E_{\rm gs}$ remains nearly constant while the energy in the non-geostrophic flow $E_{\rm tot}-E_{\rm gs}$ (the separation between the blue and green curves in panel (a)) decays through a forward cascade on longer timescales.
+This phase becomes dominated by the dynamics of merging geostrophic vortices once $E_{\rm gs}\approx E_{\rm tot}$ (panel (d) at $\omega t=600$).
 Eventually, the vortices will reach the box scale and decay on slow, viscous timescales.
-Similar behavior has been observed in simulations of the elliptical and precessional instabilities \citep[e.g.][]{BL2013,B2016,Pizzi2022,Nils2023}, which continually excite IW unlike the decaying case here.
+Similar behavior is observed in simulations of the elliptical and precessional instabilities \citep[e.g.][]{BL2013,B2016,Pizzi2022,Nils2023}, which continually excite IWs, unlike the decaying case here.